icopy-site/awesome/docs/awesome/awesome-ios.md

 * [TableKit](https://github.com/maxsokolov/TableKit) - Type-safe declarative table views with Swift
 * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu
 * [VTMagic](https://github.com/tianzhuo112/VTMagic) - VTMagic is a page container library for iOS.
+* [MCSwipeTableViewCell](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/alikaragoz/MCSwipeTableViewCell) - :point_up_2: Convenient UITableViewCell subclass that implements a swippable content to trigger actions (https://github.com/vsouza/awesome-ios/blob/master/similar to the Mailbox app).
 * [MYTableViewIndex](https://github.com/mindz-eye/MYTableViewIndex) - A pixel perfect replacement for UITableView section index, written in Swift
 * [ios-dragable-table-cells](https://github.com/palmin/ios-dragable-table-cells) - Support for drag-n-drop of UITableViewCells in a navigation hierarchy of view controllers.
 You drag cells by tapping and holding them.
 * [Bohr](https://github.com/DavdRoman/Bohr) - Bohr allows you to set up a settings screen for your app with three principles in mind: ease, customization and extensibility.
 * [SwiftReorder](https://github.com/adamshin/SwiftReorder) - Add drag-and-drop reordering to any table view with just a few lines of code.
 Robust, lightweight, and completely customizable. [e]
+* [HoverConversion](https://github.com/marty-suzuki/HoverConversion) - HoverConversion realized vertical paging with UITableView.
+UIViewController will be paging when reaching top or bottom of UITableView contentOffset.
 * [TableViewDragger](https://github.com/KyoheiG3/TableViewDragger) - A cells of UITableView can be rearranged by drag and drop.
 * [FlexibleTableViewController](https://github.com/dimpiax/FlexibleTableViewController) - Swift library of generic table view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler
 * [CascadingTableDelegate](https://github.com/edopelawi/CascadingTableDelegate) - A no-nonsense way to write cleaner UITableViewDelegate and UITableViewDataSource in Swift.
 * [TimelineTableViewCell](https://github.com/kf99916/TimelineTableViewCell) - Simple timeline view implemented by UITableViewCell written in Swift 3.0.
+* [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - I envied so much Spotify iOS app this great playlist preview cell.
+Now you can give your users ability to quick check "what content is hidden under your UITableViewCell".
 * [TORoundedTableView](https://github.com/TimOliver/TORoundedTableView) - A subclass of UITableView that styles it like Settings.app on iPad
 * [TableFlip](https://github.com/mergesort/TableFlip) - A simpler way to do cool UITableView animations! (╯°□°）╯︵ ┻━┻
 * [DTTableViewManager](https://github.com/DenHeadless/DTTableViewManager) - Protocol-oriented UITableView management, powered by generics and associated types.